liivlee/1stSemesterProject/README.md

 MVP:
 Homepage
-Page 1: Information(Cause of climate change, current state, importance of taking action, how to take action) Page 2: Quiz(based on the information from page 1) Page 3: Mini game(still thinking)
+Page 1: Information(Cause of climate change, current state, statistics, importance of taking action, how to take action) Page 2: Quiz(based on the information from page 1) Page 3: Mini game(still thinking)